ajcrites/welcome/README.md

 > If you can't explain it simply, you don't understand it well enough

 Inside of every well written large program is a well written small program.
 Understanding things takes time.
-Being able to explain something properly is an science, and the distillation of difficult concepts is an art.
+Being able to explain something properly is a science, and the distillation of difficult concepts is an art.
 Writing  systems that are simpler to consume is more complex and difficult than writing more complicated systems in many cases.

 > On two occasions I have been asked, "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?" ...
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.